Rmartinez52/rmartinez52.github.io/README.md

 	3. Implement Payment Gateway: Set up a secure payment system for booking services.
 	4. Optimize Booking System: Improve the booking form and ensure it handles various edge cases.
 	5. Enhance Review System: Add features to allow users to rate and review services more comprehensively.
+ 	6. User Registration and Login: Basic authentication system is implemented.